 The Church & culture has always had a tense relationship.
 Well, more accurately, Christianity and culture has always been a bit of a balancing act.
 And often times we as believers have a specific way of going about dealing with popular culture by finding things to reject in it.

-That is to say as Christians we tend to define ourselves against or opposed to the common culture.
+That is to say the as Christians we tend to define ourselves against or opposed to the common culture.

 And while there are benefits to this approach.